 NCI and Pawsey Supercomputing Centre are joining efforts to offer additional computation and data resources to support research community to acquire, process, analyse, store and share data supporting COVID-19 research.

 The COVID-19 Special Call is intended to identify and provide resources to research projects directly responding to the pandemic.
 COVID-19 Special call projects may apply for High Performance Computing (HPC), cloud, storage resources and associated expert support across Australia’s national research computation providers.
 To apply for access to HPC and data resources on NCI’s Gadi supercomputer, Australian research groups can contact firstname.lastname@example.org.
 Find out more about the COVID-19 Scheme here.

-Starting in 2020, the Australasian Leadership Computing Grants provide access NCI's new HPC system, Gadi.
+The Australasian Leadership Computing Grants provide access NCI's HPC system, Gadi.
 The call for applications is designed to identify meritorious research projects with demonstrated ability to use HPC systems effectively at scale, and to provide these projects with larger allocations for extreme scale computational science.

 The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, namely NCI, the Pawsey Supercomputing Centre, MASSIVE and Flashlite, through a merit-based selection process.
 In total, NCMAS distributes around 320 MSU of computing time to applicants.
 The main call for applications is made annually around August for allocations to start the following January for up to 12 months.
 Applications are made through the NCMAS portal.